Will the coronavirus outbreak have any effect on the admissions process for prospective students?

 Our holistic review process always foregrounds context, so we are well prepared to assess applications fairly in light of the many challenges and disruptions students have faced in recent months.

 How can applicants let Northwestern know about ways they have been impacted?

-The historic events of spring 2020 will resonate into the future.
+The historic events of 2020 will resonate into the future.
 Our process is designed to consider context on multiple levels and, this year, we will be mindful as ever of circumstances at home, with school, and in communities.
 We constantly seek out narratives: applications tell us a story of students’ paths through high school.
 We have been humbled by the resiliency, bravery, and creativity that students have shown.
 This spring will become part of that story, and we will do our best to interpret it with understanding and compassion.